-Notably, as of this enforcement action, the CFTC has imposed more than $5.08 billion in penalties in its investigation of global benchmark-rate manipulation.
+Notably, as of May 25, 2016, the CFTC has imposed more than $5.08 billion in penalties in its investigation of global benchmark-rate manipulation.
 Over $1.8 billion of these penalties has been imposed on 6 banks for misconduct relating to foreign-exchange benchmarks, while over $3.21 billion has been imposed for misconduct relating to ISDAFIX, LIBOR, Euribor, and other interest-rate benchmarks.

 In a pump-and-dump scheme, individuals seek to boost a company’s stock (which they own) by issuing false or misleading statements to the marketplace.
 Lately, these statements have been disseminated through social media, such as Facebook and Twitter, as well as on bulletin boards and in chat rooms.
 After “pumping” up the stock through these false or misleading statements, the promoters then “dump” their shares to quickly profit from the misinformation.

 On November 15, 2015, the SEC uncovered a $78 million pump-and-dump orchestrated by Marley Coffee’s CEO, Shane Whittle.
 Whittle had secretly gained control of millions of the company’s shares by using a reverse merger and spreading the stock to offshore entities controlled by three accomplices to the scheme.
 After acquiring the stock, Whittle initiated fraudulent promotional campaigns, which caused the stock price to soar.
 Whittle then sold the fraudulently pumped-up stock and made millions of dollars in illicit profits.